United States Constitution

 The United States Sentencing Commission is an independent federal agency whose mission is to recommend effective guidelines for the federal criminal justice system.
 These recommendations are published in the Federal Sentencing Guidelines Manual, which is located in the stacks at KF 9685 A875.

 Copies of decisions made by the United States Supreme Court, the Courts of Appeals, or the District Courts regarding death penalty cases are available in many locations.
 To find death penalty cases, you will want to look in secondary sources.
 One good place to start is in the West's Federal Practice Digest, under the Key Number Homicide 355 (Death Penalty).
-In paper, the digest is found on the 2nd floor stacks.
+In paper, the digest is found on the 2nd floor in Stack 216.

 Capital Cases Outline: United States Supreme Court (KF 9227 C2 M32 1997) summarizes national cases which involve the death penalty.
 Death Penalty Cases: Leading U.S. Supreme Court Cases on Capital Punishment (KF 9227 C2 L38 2002) identifies those most prominent cases that have been decided by the United States Supreme Court.